foldl/mimicsocks/README.md

 ## Internals

-In end of this wormhole (a.k.a mimicsocks), there is a list of nodes.
+In each end of this wormhole (a.k.a mimicsocks), there is a list of nodes.
 Each node receives data in message format `{recv, From, Data}`, and pass the processed data to the next node by sending `{recv, From, NewData}` to it.
 Generally, if there is a node A in one end, there will be a node A<sup>-1</sup> in the other end to cancel out A's effects.

+There are two types of wormhole, aggregated and distributed.
+For a wormhole in distributed mode, when a new socket (call it local socket) is established on the local end, another socket (call it remote socket) between local & remote ends is also created.
+For a wormhole in aggregated mode, there is only one socket between local & remote ends, and all traffic are aggregated into this single socket.

 Mimicsocks has following nodes.

-1. 256bit AES encryption/decryption
+1. AES encryption/decryption

 1. inband transceiving

     To support handover, mimicsocks uses these nodes for inband communication between local & remote ends.

-    Typically, when a new socket (call it local socket) is established on the local end, another socket (call it remote socket) between local & remote ends is also created.
-Handover means during the lifetime of local socket, new socket are dynamically created to take over the job from elder remote socket.
+    For a wormhole in distributed mode, handover means during the lifetime of local socket, new socket are dynamically created to take over the job from elder remote socket.
 In a tiny time frame in traffic from local to remote and traffic from remote to local occur in two separate sockets, so yes, it is baton handover.

+    For a wormhole in aggregated mode, handover means during the lifetime of this single socket, a new socket is dynamically created to take over the job from elder one, and then the elder one is closed.

 1. mimic